-We would conduct annual Oregon silverspot butterfly surveys within the populations where donor stock is obtained using a modified Pollard walk methodology (Pickering et al. 1992, p.
+We will conduct annual Oregon silverspot butterfly surveys within the populations where donor stock is obtained using a modified Pollard walk methodology (Pickering et al. 1992, p.
 7).
-Our annual monitoring would be used to adaptively manage the captive rearing program to insure that the removal of donor stock would not jeopardize the continued existence of the population or the species as a whole.
+Our annual monitoring will be used to adaptively manage the captive-rearing program to ensure that the removal of donor stock will not jeopardize the continued existence of the population or the species as a whole.